duesee/plt/README.md

 cargo run -- assets/draft-ietf-mls-protocol.tls
 ```

 ... and using a GML viewer such as [yEd].
-(Don't forget to click on auto-layout.)
+(Don't forget to apply an auto-layout.)

 Note: This tool is not really tested and might produce invalid GML/GV output.
 Use at your own risk!